Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 In Slingshot, people can join an organization, one or more teams, and also one or more projects.
 The purpose of having an organization team is for company leaders to have the ability to communicate key goals, metrics, strategies, and important announcements throughout their organization.

+![An Organization team](../images/main-organization-team.png)

 The organization team is named after your organization (e.g. your company's name).
 Members need to log in with their organization’s email to be associated with the organization team.

-![An Organization team](../images/main-organization-team.png)

-The Organization team has only three available tabs on the right: *Discussions, Content*, and *Dashboards*.

 Teams can be associated with the organization team or not.
 They can include members from within and out of the main Organization team.
 Team members share not only *Content, Dashboards*, and *Discussions*, but also *Projects* and *Tasks*.